codahale/veil/docs/design.md

 Veil's security assumes that Lockstitch's `Encrypt` operation is IND-CPA secure if the protocol's prior state is probabilistic, its `Derive` operation is sUF-CMA secure if the protocol's prior state is secret, and its `Seal` operation is IND-CCA2 secure.

+### X25519

+X25519 implements elliptic curve Diffie-Hellman key agreement on the Montgomery form of Curve25519.

+Veil's security assumes that the Gap Diffie-Hellman problem is hard relative to Curve25519.

+### Ed25519

+Ed25519 implements a Schnorr-style digital signature on the Edwards form of Curve25519 using SHA-512.

+Veil's security assumes that Ed25519 is sUF-CMA-secure.

 ### GLS254